Christopher Cassidy

-Christopher John "Chris" Cassidy (born January 4, 1970) is a retired NASA astronaut and United States Navy SEAL.
+Christopher John Cassidy (born January 4, 1970) is an American retired NASA astronaut and United States Navy SEAL.
 He achieved the rank of captain in the U.S. Navy.
 His first spaceflight was on a Space Shuttle mission in 2009.
 He was the Chief of the Astronaut Office at NASA from July 2015 until June 2017.

 Early life and education

 Cassidy was born in Salem, Massachusetts on January 4, 1970.
 He attended York High School, in York, Maine.
 He then graduated from the Naval Academy Preparatory School in Newport, Rhode Island in 1989.
 He received a Bachelor of Science degree in mathematics from the United States Naval Academy in 1993 and a Master of Science degree in ocean engineering at the Massachusetts Institute of Technology in 2000.

-Military experience
+Military career

-180 mi charity kayak paddle from Norfolk, Virginia to Washington, D.C. to raise money and awareness for the Special Operations Warrior Foundation.
+Cassidy graduated from BUD/S class 192 in 1993 as Honor man.
+He served for ten years as a member of the Navy SEALs.
+His specializations in military tactics include long range special reconnaissance (vehicular and foot patrols), direct action building assaults, non-compliant ship-boardings, desert reconnaissance patrols, combat diving, underwater explosives, and a variety of air operations, including parachuting, fast roping, and rappelling.
+He made four six-month deployments: two to Afghanistan, and two to the Mediterranean Sea.
+Cassidy served as Executive Officer and Operations Officer of Special Boat Team 20 in Norfolk, Virginia, and SEAL Platoon Commander at SEAL Team 3 in Coronado, California.
+He deployed to the Afghanistan region two weeks after the September 11 attacks.
+He served as Ground Assault Force Commander for international and U.S.-only combat missions in Afghanistan.
+Cassidy led two months of non-compliant ship-boardings in the Northern Persian Gulf.
+Cassidy was also a SEAL Delivery Vehicle (SDV) platoon commander at SEAL Delivery Vehicle Team Two in Norfolk.
+He accumulated over 200 hours underwater as pilot, navigator, or mission commander of a two-man flooded submersible SDV, which is launched and recovered from a host-ship submarine.
+He also served as drydeck shelter platoon commander at SEAL Delivery Vehicle Team Two in Norfolk.
+Cassidy volunteered for and completed a week-long, 180 mi charity kayak paddle from Norfolk, Virginia to Washington, D.C. to raise money and awareness for the Special Operations Warrior Foundation.